-So, I did a bit a research and I thought I’d share it with you here.
+Do you know how to prepare for a winter storm?
 Most all of us will face some type of severe winter weather in our lives.
 Even if you don’t live where it snows, you may travel somewhere that does.
-One of the biggest risks from big winter storms is their ability to knock out your power, heat and communication services.
+One of the biggest risks from big winter storms is their ability to knock out your electricity, heat and communication services.
 With a bad storm, this can sometimes last for days.

 Here are a few tips for you if you expect you may face any crazy storms this winter:

 There are four different types of winter storm warning that you may get via the news, radio, weather channel etc. It is important to know the difference.
 Here are the definitions from the Red Cross:

 Winter Storm Outlook – Winter storm conditions are possible in the next 2 to 5 days.

 Winter Weather Advisory – Winter weather conditions are expected to cause significant inconveniences and may be hazardous.
 When caution is used, these situations should not be life threatening.

 Winter Storm Watch – Winter storm conditions are possible within the next 36 to 48 hours.
 People in a watch area should review their winter storm plans and stay informed about weather conditions.